Endowment House: Demolition

-The Endowment House became a casualty of the anti-polygamy campaign of the U.S. Federal Government, especially the Edmunds–Tucker Act of 1887, which disincorporated the LDS Church and allowed the federal government to seize all of its assets.
-In response, church leaders ceased performing new plural marriages.
-In October 1889, Wilford Woodruff, President of the Church, heard that an unauthorized sealing had occurred in the Endowment House.
-Woodruff ordered the building razed in October 1889.
-The Salt Lake Tribune, in its issue dated November 17, 1889, reported that the building was "being demolished".
-By the end of the month all trace of the Endowment House was gone.
-Two years later, Woodruff issued the 1890 Manifesto, officially ending the Mormon practice of polygamy in the United States.
+The Endowment House was demolished in November 1889 as a part of a plan to employ hundreds of Mormon migrant workers so that they could register to vote in Salt Lake City elections after Church authorities, led by Brigham Young Jr., ordered it razed.

+However, the LDS Church has claimed since the 1890 Manifesto that the Endowment House was demolished in protest of a polygamous marriage performed there in 1889, supposedly without official sanction.
+Almost three years after the passage of the Edmunds–Tucker Act, in October 1889, Wilford Woodruff announced that he had not endorsed any new plural marriages inside the United States since April 6 of that year, when he became President of the Church.
+This statement was made in response to the September 26 arrest of a Mormon man who had married a plural wife in the Endowment House on April 8, 1889; Woodruff claimed not to know who had performed or endorsed the marriage, although he could easily have checked the records and likely he or Abraham H. Cannon endorsed it himself.

 Other Endowment Houses

 Building currently known as the "Endowment House", Spring City, Utah.

 The Endowment House at Salt Lake City may not have been the only non-temple structure used for administering temple ordinances in Utah.
 One of these is a building known as the "Endowment House" in Spring City, Utah, built by Orson Hyde.
 The building is still standing at 63 West 300 South.
 Local records indicate that this building was a Relief Society hall.
 It is unclear whether it was ever used to administer temple ordinances.